xd515/PUI2016_xd515/HW4_xd515/CitibikeReview_xd515.md

 About the test

-I think you could take z test for what you are comparing are means.
+I think you could take t test for what you are comparing are means.

 Comments